 Supervised experience in psychotherapeutic and assessment procedures in an approved clinical facility.
 Includes seminars and case conferences and must be supervised by a licensed clinical psychologist.
 The internship may be selected after the student has completed 60 credit hours of doctoral work and involves 16 to 20 hours a week.
 On campus meetings are also required as a key part of the supervision.
 Additional requirements may apply.
 PREREQUISITES: Advanced standing and permission of department chair

-PSY8518: Pre-Doctoral Internship - Mental Health (Part I) (Two semesters) (3)
+PSY8518: Internship in Mental Health Counseling I (3)